corda/corda-docs/content/en/docs/cenm/1.5/tools-index.md

 ## Node Certificate Rotation Tool

-This tool was introduced in Corda Enterprise Network Manager 1.5 to enable the reissuing of node legal identity keys and certificates, allowing CENM to re-register a node (including a notary node) with a new certificate in the Network Map.
+This tool enables the reissuing of node legal identity keys and certificates, allowing CENM to re-register a node (including a notary node) with a new certificate in the Network Map.
 For more information about this feature, contact [R3 support](https://www.r3.com/support/).

 ## General running of network